devimandas/WWDC20-Gonggong/README.md

 ## Third Party Resource Used
 Background music: Ponies and Balloons by The Green Orbs from the Youtube Audio Library.
 Icon: in part the icons in this game come from Flaticon, and I try to modified.
+Credit this code and inspired by Yuma, https://www.youtube.com/watch?v=kwtIMRkxxaA&t=73s